Yram-Naillik/chatAppSubscriptions/README.md

 # chatAppSubscriptions
-Live chat app with GraphQL Subscriptions
-Based on the Pusher's tutorial : https://pusher.com/tutorials/chat-graphql-subscriptions
+Live chat app with GraphQL Subscriptions, based on the Pusher's tutorial : https://pusher.com/tutorials/chat-graphql-subscriptions

 # How to run it ?